lysovosyl/auto_pathology/README.md

 pip install -r requirements.txt conda activate Editing_auto_pathology
 ```
-After downloading YOLOv5-7.0 from https://github.com/ultralytics/yolov5, place your model's Python script and the uploads folder into the root of the .\yolov5-7.0 directory.
+After downloading YOLOv5-7.0 from https://github.com/ultralytics/yolov5, place  Python script and the uploads folder in main into the root of the .\yolov5-7.0 directory.

 ## Step by step tutorial